FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Related Work

-To address these challenges, we propose RC-GAUSS, a key component of FLAIR that enables joint spatial localization and frequency selection.
-By operating under the TFUP, RC-GAUSS allows the model to adaptively balance spatial localization and frequency selectivity during training, thereby mitigating spectral bias and overcoming the aforementioned limitations.
+To address these challenges, we propose BLA (Sec.~\ref{sec:BLA}), a key component of FLAIR that enables joint spatial localization and frequency selection.
+By operating under the TFUP, BLA allows the model to adaptively balance spatial localization and frequency selectivity during training, thereby mitigating spectral bias and overcoming the aforementioned limitations.